degencodebeast/ccihs/README.md

 2. Adding custom hooks for sending and receiving messages.
 3. Creating and sending a cross-chain message.
 4. Receiving a cross-chain message.
+5. Processing the received message with custom logic.

 <!-- ## Documentation
 For detailed documentation, please refer to our API docs.